912-Cernautan-Teofan/HMM-forward-and-viterbi/README.md

    - `1` to run the Forward algorithm (calculates the overall probability),
    - `2` to run the Viterbi algorithm (finds the most likely sequence of states).
 5. View the results printed to the console.

+## License

+This project is provided for educational purposes and is licensed under the MIT License.

+---

+Feel free to customize or extend this project for your own natural language programming or HMM experiments!